maiertech/website/src/routes/posts/a-better-development-workflow-with-disposable-workspaces/index.md

 main development environment for several months.
 Even though my experience with cloud workspaces was positive, I initially switched back to local development.
-Using cloud workspaces felt like local development (which is a big achievement), but they did not eliminate the pain points of local development.
+Using cloud workspaces felt like local development (which is a big achievement), but did not eliminate the pain points of local development.

 ## Moving workspaces to the cloud is not enough

-In local development you normally clone a repository once.
+In local development, you normally clone a repository once.
 When working on different branches, you switch context by switching branches and updating dependencies.
 When you work on multiple issues in parallel, switching between branches causes a lot of friction.
 Every time you switch branches, you need to